Dataset basics: read, access, modify, write#

 ...

 This indicates that those elements are part of a sequence, in this case part of the Other Patient IDs Sequence element.
-Sequence elements have a VR of SQ and they usually have the word Sequence in their name.
+Sequence elements have a VR of SQ and have a name that ends in the word Sequence.
 DICOM datasets use the tree data structure, with non-sequence elements acting as leaves and sequence elements acting as the nodes where branches start.

-• The top-level (root) dataset contains 0 or more elements (leaves):
+• The top-level (root) dataset contains 0 or more elements:

-• An element may be non-sequence type (VR is not SQ), or
+• An element may be non-sequence type; its VR is not SQ (leaf), or

-• An element may be a sequence type (VR is SQ), contains 0 or more items (branches):
+• An element may be a sequence type; its VR is SQ and it contains 0 or more items (branches):

 • Each item in the sequence is another dataset, containing 0 or more elements: